ruixing76/alta2023/src/pages/papers/index.md

 _A Multi-Faceted Reward for Adversarial Attacks on Text Classifiers_

 * Michael Dorin and Judith Dorin.
-_ Extended Abstract: Verifying Urarina Language Phonemes With TensorFlow_
+_Extended Abstract: Verifying Urarina Language Phonemes With TensorFlow_

 * Nathan White
 _Probing of Quantitative Values in Abstractive Summarization Models_

 * Qiaoyang Luo and Lingqiao Liu
-_ Zero-shot Slot Filling with Slot-Prefix Prompting and Attention Relationship Descriptor_
+_Zero-shot Slot Filling with Slot-Prefix Prompting and Attention Relationship Descriptor_

+* Charbel El-Khaissi
+_Writing Progress in Australian Schools: An Experimental Proof-of-concept Application_